Steps to Take Before Painting Concrete Flooring

 Fill Holes and Cracks

 At this point, you should be staring at a clean, bare concrete floor once again, and chances are you’ll notice some cracks, holes, divots, and other signs of damage that need fixing.
-Before you start applying epoxy concrete floor paint (or similar coatings), you’ll want to make sure the concrete is as level and impermeable as possible.
+Before you start applying your polyurea floor coatings, you’ll want to make sure the concrete is as level and impermeable as possible.
 To achieve these results, fill in the cracks and holes with a concrete filler compound and push in the substance with a trowel.
 Once again, let the repairs dry completely before moving on.

 Prime Your Floors